X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field

 Table~\ref{tbl:sample} lists the location of BCGs identified by the CAMIRA algorithm \citep{Oguri18}.
-Note that for 3 out of 17 clusters, the BCGs are clearly misidentified by the CAMIRA algorithm.
-Since we are interested in physical offsets between BCGs and X-ray peaks rather than miscentering of optical cluster finding algorithms, we correct the BCG coordinates for these three (HSC~J140309-001833, HSC~J021427-062720, HSC~J100049+013820) by visual inspection of their HSC images.
+Note that for 4 out of 37 clusters, the BCGs are clearly misidentified by the CAMIRA algorithm for either one of the following reasons; i) there is another elliptical galaxy near the cluster center brighter than that listed in the CAMIRA catalog, ii) the BCG in the CAMIRA catalog lies outside the X-ray core and there is equivalently bright one inside the core.
+Since we are interested in physical offsets between BCGs and X-ray peaks rather than miscentering of optical cluster finding algorithms, we correct the BCG coordinates for these four (HSC~J140309-001833, HSC~J021427-062720, HSC~J100049+013820, HSC~J222210-004421) by visual inspection of their HSC images.